Registration Timeline (Fall 2017)

 Review the program-specific degree audit guides available on the Current Student Page under Curriculum & Registration Resources.

 Students planning to repeat a lecture section ONLY of CHEM 001, 002, 097, 108 and BIO 012 and/or BIO 013, may register for the lecture section without the lab via MyDUSIS.
-For assistance with any other repeat course registration-related issues, please contact Katie Shields at firstname.lastname@example.org for assistance and include your Drake ID along with your request.
+For assistance with any other repeat course registration-related issues, please contact Sydni Fenner at email@example.com for assistance and include your Drake ID along with your request.